opengov-kz/madeinkz/README.md

 ### Important Notes

+* Change .env.example to .env
 * All scripts use an API key for access to the `data.opengov.kz` system.
 Ensure you have the correct API key.
 * You will need PostgreSQL installed and configured on your machine to work with the database.
 * Make sure all required Python libraries are installed.
 You can install them using the following command:
   `pip install -r requirements.txt`

+## Data Sources
+All data for this project was collected from https://atameken.kz/ru/services/56-reestr-sertifikatov-o-proishozhdenii-tovara

 ## License